Skip to main content

 Scaling options

 If more storage is required by the server, the easiest option is to grow the LUNs containing volumes.
-The second option is to add LUNs to the volume groups in multiples of eight at a time (one per existing volume).
-Adding just one or two LUNs can create a hot spot and affect performance.
+The second option is to add LUNs to the volume groups in multiples of two at a time (one per volume per node).

 Volume and 8-LUN layout